Locals, visitors and plenty of dogs on leashes start the day walking the 7.3-mile Lakewalk.

 Hikers get a bird’s-eye view of the St. Louis River from the swinging bridge in Jay Cooke State Park south of town.

-Family-owned Valentini’s Vicino Lago plates linguini with prosciutto and cheese in a butter-cream sauce.
+Family-owned Valentini’s Vicino Lago plates penne with prosciutto and garlic in a tomato-basil sauce.

 More information: (218) 722-4011; visitduluth.com